hcholab/sfkit/docs/source/index.rst

    :align: center
    :class: my-class

-The **sfkit CLI** is a collection of command-line interface tools to facilitate privacy perserving and secure genomics analyses with multiple parties.
+The **sfkit CLI** is a collection of command-line interface tools to facilitate privacy preserving and secure genomics analyses with multiple parties.
-It is a companion to the `sfkit <https://sfkit.org/>`_ website.
+It serves as a companion to the `sfkit <https://sfkit.org/>`_ website, by providing a command-line interface for users to run *user-configured* studies utilizing their own compute environments.

 Contents
 --------